CoderDojoSI/course/tasks/tasks/create_git.md

-    log    - see the backlog of all commits push   - push the commits from your local repository to the origin pull   - pull changes (by others) into your local repository
+    log    - see the backlog of all commits push   - push the commits from your local repository to the origin pull   - pull changes (by others) into your local repository help   - see the program usage and help
 ```
-You should also familiarize yourself with the GitHub interface.
+You should also familiarize yourself with the GitHub interface, and **you will
+be quizzed** on these subjects.